sayar/RedisMVA/module5_redis_python_node/README.md

 #### Sets

 Sets are just as easy to manipulate.
 Let's go off the [Sets example](https://github.com/sayar/RedisMVA/blob/master/module3_adv_datastructures/README.md#sets) from the previous section.
-If we wanted to create a set with the names of countries we can easily do that with the `setadd` function:
+If we wanted to create a set with the names of countries, we can do that with the `setadd` function:

 ```py
 print "Creating a set of countries in redis..."